 In a fire your first priority is to get out of the property.
 Call '000' when you’re safely outside.

 10 fire safety tips to help prevent and survive a house fire

 - Install and test your smoke alarms once a month.
 Set a date in your calendar to change the batteries at least once every year

-- Make sure everyone who lives in the house know how to get out in case of an emergency.
-Sit down as a group and highlights all the ways you can get out of the house (including windows)
+- Make sure everyone who lives in the house knows how to get out in case of an emergency.
+Sit down as a group and highlight all the ways you can get out of the house (including windows)